-Brigham and Women's Hospital is closely monitoring the spread of coronavirus disease 2019 (COVID-19).
+Brigham and Women's Hospital is closely monitoring the spread of COVID-19 (2019 Novel Coronavirus).
 Our top priorities are the health and safety of our patients and staff.
-At this time, elective/non-emergency surgeries and procedures are begin postponed and non-urgent appointments will be virtual.
+At this time, our maternal-fetal medicine specialists are seeing new and existing patients virtually and in-person as needed.
 Visit our Pregnancy and COVID-19 page to learn how we are continuing to provide care for you at this time.

 The Department of Obstetrics and Gynecology at Brigham and Women’s Hospital, and its many faculty members and researchers, are dedicated to doing everything possible to provide women and their families with the most advanced care available anywhere.